xdevplatform/search-tweets-python/README.rst

 By default, this library expects this file at "~/.twitter_keys.yaml", but you can pass the relevant location as needed, either with the --credential-file flag for the command-line app or as demonstrated below in a Python program.

 Both above examples require no special command-line arguments or in-program arguments.
-The credential parsing methods, unless otherwise specified, will look for a YAML key called search_tweets_api.
+The credential parsing methods, unless otherwise specified, will look for a YAML key called search_tweets_v2.

 For developers who have multiple endpoints and/or search products, you can keep all credentials in the same file and specify specific keys to use. --credential-file-key specifies this behavior in the command line app.
 An example: